Aerial photography research guide

 Request to view in person

-Make sure you specify in the notes field exactly which photographs you would like to view, for example “Runs 3-5” or “photographs 129-136”.
+You can specify in the notes field exactly which photographs you would like to view, for example “Runs 3-5” or “photographs 129-136”.

 If there is no flight diagram or you are unsure which photographs to request, contact Ask a Librarian.